 If you are going to submit a paper for presentation at a convention or conference then you should read these guidelines.

-AES convention or conference papers will not normally be considered for Journal publication in unmodified form.
+AES convention or conference papers or any other conference publications will not normally be considered for Journal publication in unmodified form.
 It is the Editor’s current policy that such manuscripts should be updated and/or extended to include a full review of existing work with complete references, including one to the original event’s paper, as well as sufficient additional detail and argumentation to make the work suitable for peer-reviewed journal publication.
+The title of the journal manuscript must be different from that of the convention/conference paper.
 Authors wishing such manuscripts to be considered for Journal review should submit them in the aforementioned revised form via the online submission system.

 All material published by the AES, regardless of the type, shall conform to the following requirements unless specifically exempted by Publications Policy or by the Editor.

 • Style: The technical content should be accurate; the writing should use good grammar and be easy to understand by those versed in the art.
 Abbreviations, units, and definitions of quantities should conform to the AES editorial style.

 • Good Taste: Good taste is a necessity.
 No derogatory mention of other engineering work, engineers, or organizations shall be made.
 (Constructive technical criticism, which makes a suggestion(s) for improvement(s) that would remove the objection, is not derogatory if the technical basis is well developed and accurate.)
 The Editorial Office should ask reviewers to judge carefully the substance of such criticism.
 Specifically, the initiation of controversy should be minimized by a careful checking of the critical judgments.
 Controversy for its own sake should be discouraged.